Albert algebra

 where $\cdot$ denotes matrix multiplication.
 Another is defined the same way, but using split octonions instead of octonions.
 The final is constructed from the non-split octonions using a different standard involution.

 Over any algebraically closed field, there is just one Albert algebra, and its automorphism group G is the simple split group of type F_{4}.
 (For example, the complexifications of the three Albert algebras over the real numbers are isomorphic Albert algebras over the complex numbers.)
 Because of this, for a general field F, the Albert algebras are classified by the Galois cohomology group H^{1}(F,G).

 The Kantor–Koecher–Tits construction applied to an Albert algebra gives a form of the E7 Lie algebra.
 The split Albert algebra is used in a construction of a 56-dimensional structurable algebra whose automorphism group has identity component the simply-connected algebraic group of type E_{6}.

-The space of cohomological invariants of Albert algebras a field F (of characteristic not 2) with coefficients in Z/2Z is a free module over the cohomology ring of F with a basis 1, f_{3}, f_{5}, of degrees 0, 3, 5.
+The space of cohomological invariants of Albert algebras over a field F (of characteristic not 2) with coefficients in Z/2Z is a free module over the cohomology ring of F with a basis 1, f_{3}, f_{5}, of degrees 0, 3, 5.
 The cohomological invariants with 3-torsion coefficients have a basis 1, g_{3} of degrees 0, 3.
 The invariants f_{3} and g_{3} are the primary components of the Rost invariant.